Hepatica americana

 Wetland code: Not classified

-Flowers mid to late March through April; leaves open once flowers bloom.
+Flowers mid to late March through April; new leaves open once flowers bloom.
+Leaves overwinter and die early in the growing season.

 Flowers single, at the end of pubescent leafless peduncle (stalk); 5 to 12 petal-like sepals; 3 large, green hairy bracts behind the flower.